GUI-for-Cores/GUI-for-Cores.github.io/en/guide/index.md

 ## To Do

-- [ ] Migrate the framework to wails-v3-alpha
+- <CheckBox /> Migrate the framework to wails-v3-alpha

-- [ ] Develop a visualized traffic usage plugin
+- <CheckBox /> Develop a visualized traffic usage plugin

-- [ ] More GNU/Linux desktops support
+- <CheckBox /> More GNU/Linux desktops support

-- [ ] TUN mode in macOS and GNU/Linux
+- <CheckBox checked /> TUN mode in macOS and GNU/Linux

-- [ ] Better installation and upgrade experience on macOS and GNU/Linux
+- <CheckBox /> Better installation and upgrade experience on macOS and GNU/Linux

-- [ ] Rewrite some functions for GUI.for.SingBox
+- <CheckBox /> Rewrite some functions for GUI.for.SingBox

-- [ ] GUI applications for Android™
+- <CheckBox /> GUI applications for Android™